PetMed Express (NASDAQ:PETS) Files An 8-K Other Events - Market Exclusive

 Item 8.01 Other Events.

-On January 14, 2020, PetMed Express, Inc. issued a press release stating that it will announce its quarter ended December 31, 2019 financial results and host a conference call to review the results on Tuesday, January 21, 2020.
+On January 21, 2020, PetMed Express, Inc. issued a press release announcing its December 31, 2019 quarter-end financial results.
+Additionally, PetMed Express, Inc. announced that its Board of Directors declared a quarterly dividend of $0.27 per share on its common stock.
+The dividend will be payable on February 14, 2020, to shareholders of record at the close of business on February 3, 2020.
+The Company intends to continue to pay regular quarterly dividends; however the declaration and payment of future dividends is discretionary and will be subject to a determination by the Board of Directors each quarter following its review of the Company’s financial performance.
 A copy of this press release is attached hereto as Exhibit 99.1 and is incorporated herein by reference.

 Item 9.01 Financial Statements and Exhibits.